YuruiJin/YuruiJin.github.io/_pages/en-us/about.md

 My research interests lie in robot motion planning, control systems, and mechanical design.
 I am highly passionate about bridging software algorithms with hardware deployment, with extensive hands-on experience in ROS, embedded systems (STM32, Arduino), and 3D modeling (SolidWorks).

 During my undergraduate studies, I actively participated in the **RoboMaster University Championship**, where I designed suspension systems and robotic arms, leading our team to win multiple national and regional awards.
 Furthermore, I have been deeply involved in academic research.
-I co-authored a paper on a variable stiffness gripper which was accepted by the *IEEE/ASME AIM 2024* conference, and I also hold a patent for an adaptive pipeline polishing robot.
+I co-authored a paper on a variable stiffness gripper which was accepted by the *IEEE CASE* conference, and I also hold a patent for an adaptive pipeline polishing robot.

 I am always eager to explore innovative robotic solutions and tackle real-world engineering challenges!